All Episodes

 Unofficially, the average pulse rate for a writer on a deadline is 102.

-I I wouldn't want a president whose heart rate went off the charts every time there was a crisis in the world, but it would be nice if there was some indication that President Bush, like the rest of us, had some physical reactions to world events.
+I wouldn't want a president whose heart rate went off the charts every time there was a crisis in the world, but it would be nice if there was some indication that President Bush, like the rest of us, had some physical reactions to world events.

-History's filled with world leaders who grew old before their time, especially when their countries waged war.
+History is filled with world leaders who grew old before their time, especially when their countries waged war.

-We can read about leaders who were unable to sleep, incapable of eating properly, and Could never take their minds off the killing that was going on.
+We can read about leaders who were unable to sleep, incapable of eating properly, and could never take their minds off the killing that was going on.

 I don't wish that on President Bush, but he seems to be on the extreme opposite end of the spectrum.

-In It's what it says here, people have continued to die every day in Iraq.
+People have continued to die every day in Iraq.

 His pulse hasn't gone up a beat.